Open Thesis

 Prerequisites

-• Experience with embedded systems and microcontroller programming knowledge is preferable.
+• Experience with microcontroller programming (preferably Arduino).

 Contact